camunda/camunda-docs/docs/components/best-practices/operations/performance-tuning-camunda-c7.md

 This section applies if the system is experiencing acute problems due to load or poor configuration.

-:::caution Camunda Cloud is built with scalability top of mind Note that Camunda Cloud and its workflow engine Zeeebe were engineered for performance and scalability.
-If you hit problems you cannot easily resolve with Camunda Platform 7.x, it might be worth having a look at Camunda Cloud instead.
+:::caution Camunda Platform 8 is built with scalability top of mind Note that Camunda Platform 8 and its workflow engine Zeeebe were engineered for performance and scalability.
+If you hit problems you cannot easily resolve with Camunda Platform 7.x, it might be worth having a look at Camunda Platform 8 instead.
 :::

 ### Collecting information for root causing